 184. Bird Risk and Richness – Studying the effects of shrinking habitats on bird populations in the world.
 (Audubon)

 185. Carbon Sequestration – Deferring global warming through carbon sequestration through location-based carbon management systems.

-188. Temperature Change – Measuring the effects of greenhouse gases being the main culprit of temperature change by mapping temperature at levels above the Earth’s surface.
+188. Temperature Change – Measuring the effects of greenhouse gases as the main culprit of temperature change by mapping temperature at levels above the Earth’s surface.

 189. Climate Change Design – Redesigning to accommodate climate change and pinpointing those locations needed most.

-192. Crime Patterns – Responding to crimes with a data-driven approach and deliver tailored responses through rapid deployment of personnel and resources.
+192. Crime Patterns – Responding to crimes with a data-driven approach and delivering tailored responses through rapid deployment of personnel and resources.
 (Spillman CompStat)